SCiMMA Baseline Service Level Agreement

 Service Availability and Outages

-Off-Hours Support Procedures
+Support Procedures

-Planned Service Changes
+Planned Service Changes and Planned Downtimes.

-The Dev/Ops team reserves the right to change SCiMMA services based on its needs.
-No change will occur without notifying Stakeholders at least 5 business days in advance.
-Notice is given via a mail to SCiMMA Hopscotch users.
-This includes both planned downtimes, as well as changes in functionality that do not substantially change the nature of the service.
+Notice will be given for planned outages, as well as changes in functionality that do not substantially change the nature of the service.
 More substantial changes require more planning and longer lead times.

 Requests for Service Enhancements